 State Farm Homeowners Insurance Review

-State Farm insures almost a fifth of the nation’s homeowners, so it’s clear that the company is doing at least a few things right.
-Among those wins are State Farm’s outstanding financial strength, its intuitive and helpful online resources, and its extensive network of local agents that make personalized help accessible for customers.
+State Farm insures almost a fifth of the nation’s homeowners, so it’s clear that the company is doing some things right.
+Among them are its outstanding financial strength, helpful online resources, and extensive network of local agents that make personalized help easily accessible for customers.

-On the other hand, State Farm’s options for customizing its basic homeowners policies are scarce, so it may not be the best choice for homeowners with niche coverage needs.
-It also limits discounts for customers in Alaska, New York, North Dakota, Pennsylvania, and South Dakota, so folks in those states may see higher rates.
+On the other hand, State Farm’s options for customizing its basic homeowners policies are scarce, so it may not be the best choice for homeowners with special coverage needs.
+It also limits discounts for customers in Alaska, New York, North Dakota, Pennsylvania, and South Dakota, so homeowners in those states may see higher rates.

 Industry-leading financial strength

-For instance, the company will ask about everything from building materials to the percentage of carpeted flooring in your home to the number of corners in its framing.
-These metrics help narrow down the exact amount it would cost to repair or replace your home after a disaster.
+PricingState Farm’s online quote tool asks especially thorough questions, which helps provide a more accurate price estimate, without coverages you don’t need.
+For instance, it asks about everything from building materials to the percentage of carpeted flooring in your home to the number of corners in its framing.
+These metrics help narrow down a more accurate cost to repair or replace your home after a disaster.

 In addition, State Farm has an entire page dedicated to determining the value of your home, which you can reference prior to and during the quote process.
 Together, these tools help ensure that you’re getting the right amount of coverage — and an accurate quote for that coverage.